nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: **Caution:**
+**:warning: Warning**<br>
-If your changes to a data file renders it invalid, SoConnect will discard the data file and start with an empty data file at the next run.
+If your changes to a data file renders it invalid, SoConnect will discard the data file and start with an empty data file at the next run.<br>
-* Familiarise yourself with the format of the data files before attempting any changes.
+* Familiarise yourself with the format of the data files before attempting any changes.<br>
 * Backup your data files in a separate folder before attempting any changes.

 </div>